RostandAKFezeu/RostandAKFezeu.github.io/_pages/about.md

 <a href='https://cse.umn.edu/'>University of Minnesota</a>.
 Ross has previously worked for big technology
 companies like Microsoft and Cisco Systems, and has a solid experience in theories, researching, developing, and implementing internet technologies and networks systems.

+<p style="font-size:140%;color:#fb00ff;">*** I am ready to graduate!!!
+On the job market actively looking for full-time positions including: Tenure-Track Assistant Professor, Postdocs, and Research Scientist etc. Feel free to reach out if you have any openings. *** </p>